 It's not always necessary – or desirable – to uncover repressed memories.

-Bringing the repressed to conscious awareness is one way of processing the experience and releasing it so that you can move on with your life.
+Bringing the repressed to conscious awareness (in a safe manner) is one way of processing the experience and releasing it so that you can move on with your life.

 Definitions & Examples: Suppressed Emotions vs Repressed Emotions

 Suppressed emotions are; feelings or emotions in the present that we are consciously or subconsciously trying to ignore, minimize, reduce or avoid feeling (subconscious).